 The following is a list of internal scholarships available to Duke Third Year Medical Students.
 For general questions, please contact thirdyear@dm.duke.edu.
 For scholarship specific questions, please contact the assigned coordinator.

-The general deadline for application submissions will be posted December 2024.
+The general deadline for application submissions is March 15, 2025.

 Please be sure to review scholarship specific deadlines and additional requirements.